-And yet she had loved him--sometimes.
-Often she had not.
-What did it matter!
-What could love, the unsolved mystery, count for in face of this possession of self-assertion which she suddenly recognized as the strongest impulse of her being!

-"Free!
-Body and soul free!" she kept whispering.

-Josephine was kneeling before the closed door with her lips to the keyhole, imploring for admission.
-"Louise, open the door!
-I beg, open the door--you will make yourself ill.
-What are you doing Louise?
-For heaven's sake open the door."
+Once alone in her bedroom, is Mrs. Mallard's reaction to the news of her husband's death typical of a grieving wife?

+☐ Foreshadowing ☐ Dramatic irony Situational irony ☐ Verbal irony had not.
+What did unsolved mystery, self-assertion which strongest impulse "Free!
+Body of had loved him - sond it matter!
+What count for in face of the she suddenly record of her being! and soul free!" she key as kneeling before the old love, the this possession of gnized as the pt whispering.
+What is the significance of Mrs. Mallard's first name being revealed so late in the story? her lips to the keylopen the door!
+I be yourself ill.
+What a open the door."
 "Go away.
-I am not making myself ill."
+I do hole, imploring for accept, open the door - are you doing, Louise? arm not making myse dmission.
+"Louise, - you will make ?
+For heaven's sake If ill."
 No; she was drinking in a very elixir of life through that open window.
 Her fancy was running riot along those days ahead of her.
 Spring days, and summer days, and all sorts of days that would be her own.
 She breathed a quick prayer that life might be long.
 It was only yesterday she had thought with a shudder that life might be long.
 She arose at length and opened the door to her sister's importunities.
-There was a feverish triumph in her eyes, and she carried herself unwittingly like a goddess of Victory.
-She clasped her sister's waist, and together they descended the stairs.
-Richards stood waiting for them at the bottom.
+There was a feverish triumph in her eyes, and she carried herself unwittingly like a goddess of Highlight TWO pieces of textual evidence in YELLOW to support the claim that Louise feels as though she has won something in this moment.
+What has she won?
+Victory.
+She clasp ed her sister's waist, cairs.
+Richards stood v and together they latchkey.
+It was Br travel-stained, co as opening the front of ently Mallard who er mposedly carrying hi been far from the sc ntered, a little is grip-sack and Is the end of the story unexpected?
+Why or why not?
+Is the end of the story ironic?
+Why or why not?
+He stood amazed quick motion to so d not even know ther I at Josephine's pierc creen him from the vi was too late. ing cry; at Richards' octors came they said d she had died of

-Some one was opening the front door with a latchkey.
-It was Brently Mallard who entered, a little travel-stained, composedly carrying his grip-sack and umbrella.
-He had been far from the scene of accident, and did not even know there had been one.
-He stood amazed at Josephine's piercing cry; at Richards' quick motion to screen him from the view of his wife.

-But Richards was too late.

-When the doctors came they said she had died of heart disease-- of joy that kills.

-A Pair of Silk Stockings

-Kate Chopin

-Bibliographic Notes: First published in the early 1890s, and collected in Bayou Folk in 1894.
+A Pair of Silk Stockings by Kate Chopin TASK Read the short story TWICE.
+On the second read, highlight Chopin's use of characterization, word choice, and literary devices throughout the short story utilizing the colors as you indicate below.
+Additionally, answer the questions in the right margin.
+Characterization Word Choice Literary Devices

-Little Mrs Sommers one day found herself the unexpected possessor of fifteen dollars.
+Little Mrs. Sommers one day found herself the unexpected possessor of fifteen dollars.
 It seemed to her a very large amount of money, and the way in which it stuffed and bulged her worn old porte-monnaie gave her a feeling of importance such as she had not enjoyed for years.